emmo-repo/EMMOntoPy/docs/tools-instructions.md

 It is included in master so that useful functionalities might be used, but please keep in mind that changes that are not completely backwards compatible may occur.

-Ontokit funcionality can be found with:
+Ontokit functionality can be found with:

 ```console
 ontokit --help # will give info on available subcommands
 ontokit subcommand --help  # info on the chosen subcommand
 ```

-Currently, there are two submodules that have been developed: `setup` and `docs`.
+Currently, there are three subcommands that have been developed: `setup`, `docs` and `context`.
 `ontokit setup` will setup .github workflows and create an `.ontokit_conf.yaml` file in the root of you repository.
 You should open, inspect and update this file once you have created it.